wangywUST/wangywust.github.io/nlp-course-2026.md

 ## Course Modality

 Either onsite or virtual attendance is acceptable.
-Regardless of whether you attend lectures in person, you are required to join the course using the [Zoom link](https://ucmerced.zoom.us/my/ucmnlp).
+Regardless of whether you attend lectures in person, you are encouraged to join the course using the [Zoom link](https://ucmerced.zoom.us/my/ucmnlp).
 This is necessary for participating in the in-course question answering.

 ## Coursework